Manthee1/MIPStream/src/assets/help/instruction-config.md

 ### 3. **Funct Field** (R-Type Only)
 Defines the specific operation the ALU will perform (e.g., addition, subtraction).

+### 4. **Shamt** (R-Type Only)
+Specifies the shift amount for shift operations.
+It is not used in other instruction types.
+> This is internally implemented but no current CPU model uses it.
+It is included for future compatibility.

 ### 4. **Operands**
 Operands specify the data or addresses used by the instruction:
 - **Rs**: Source register (Read Reg 1 in the diagram).